POLS 1113 American Federal Government

 POLS 3950 Topics in Politics

 A seminar in selected topics in politics.
-Topics and credits may vary each time course is offered (1–3 credit hours).
+Topics and credits may vary each time the course is offered (1–3 credit hours).
 May be repeated with changes of topic.
 Prerequisite: POLS 1113.
 (Formerly POLS 2890)

 POLS 4013 Campaigns, Elections, and Voting